-We have learned that old ideas and old ways won't help us to stay clean or live a better life.
-If we allow ourselves to stagnate and cling to "terminal hipness" and "fatal cool," we are giving in to the symptoms of our disease.
-One of the problems is that we found it easier to change our perception of reality.
-We must give up this old concept and face the fact that reality and life go on whether we choose to accept them or not.
+We have learned that old ideas and old ways won't help us to stay clean or to live a better life.
+If we allow ourselves to stagnate and cling to terminal hipness and fatal cool, we are giving in to the symptoms of our disease.
+One of the problems is that we found it easier to change our perception of reality than to change reality.
+We must give up this old concept and face the fact that reality and life go on, whether we choose to accept them or not.
 We can only change the way we react and the way we see ourselves.
 This is necessary for us to accept that change is gradual and recovery is an ongoing process.

-A meeting a day at least the first ninety days is a good idea.
-There is a special feeling that comes over a person with our disease when they discover that there are other people who share their difficulties, past and present.
-At first we can do little more than go to meetings.
+A meeting a day for at least the first ninety days of recovery is a good idea.
+There is a special feeling for addicts when they discover that there are other people who share their difficulties, past and present.
+At first we can do little more than attend meetings.
 Probably we cannot remember a single word, person or thought from our first meeting.
-In time, we relax and enjoy the atmosphere of recovery.
+In time, we can relax and enjoy the atmosphere of recovery.
 Meetings strengthen our recovery.
 We may be scared at first because we don't know anyone.
-Some of us think we don't need meetings.
-When we hurt though, we go to a meeting for relief.
+Some of us think that we don't need meetings.
+However, when we hurt, we go to a meeting and find relief.
 Meetings keep us in touch with where we've been, but more importantly with where we could go in our recovery.
 As we go to meetings regularly, we learn the value of talking with other addicts who share our problems and goals.
-We have to open up and accept the love and understanding we need in order to change.
+We have to open up and accept the love and understanding that we need in order to change.
 When we become acquainted with the Fellowship and its principles and begin to put them into action, we start to grow.
-We apply our efforts to our most obvious problems and let go of the rest.
-We do the job at hand and as we progress, new opportunities for improvement present themselves.
+We apply effort to our most obvious problems and let go of the rest.
+We do the job at hand, and as we progress, new opportunities for improvement present themselves.

 Our new friends in the Fellowship will help us.
 Our common effort is recovery.
 Clean, we face the world together.
-We no longer have to feel backed into a corner and at the mercy of events and circumstances.
-It makes all the difference to have friends who care if we hurt.
+We no longer have to feel backed into a corner, at the mercy of events and circumstances.
+It makes a difference to have friends who care if we hurt.
 We find our place in the Fellowship, and we join a group whose meetings help us in our recovery.
-We have been untrustworthy for so long that most of our friends and families will doubt our recovery because they think it won't last.
-We need people that understand our disease and the recovery process.
+We have been untrustworthy for so long that most of our friends and families will doubt our recovery.
+They think it won't last.
+We need people who understand our disease and the recovery process.
 At meetings we can share with other addicts, ask questions and learn about our disease.
 We learn new ways to live.
 We are no longer limited to our old ideas.